UKAS Accredited Asbestos Dustiness testing:

-Current analytical methods focus on the quantification of all asbestos fibres and asbestos containing material (ACM) within a soil sample, but this does not always give a clear indication of the risk that the asbestos may represent outside of the laboratory testing environment.
+Current analytical methods for asbestos dustiness focus on the quantification of all asbestos fibres and asbestos containing material (ACM) within a soil sample, but this does not always give a clear indication of the risk that the asbestos may represent outside of the laboratory testing environment.

-Here at i2 we are looking to provide the next level of analytical testing to help you make informed decisions and assessment on the risks and how to control or manage your site.
+Here at i2, our Asbestos Dustiness method provides the next level of analytical testing to help you make informed decisions and assessment on the risks and how to control or manage your site.

 The Next Step in Risk Assessment